 Personally, I prefer a pitch of just a few sentences—one to two paragraphs, maximum.
 I’m a busy woman and will probably not read a 500-word cold-pitch email.
 If I like the idea, rest assured we’ll chat more about the details.
 (I’m a big phone-talker.)
 Also include the time frame or peg you’re working with, and a few clips if you’ve never written for Splinter before—or, better yet, a link to your personal site.

-Please don’t pitch: short takes (our staffers do these), culture reviews, fiction, personal essays divorced from the news, or hard news stories (unless you have an amazing scoop).
+Please don’t pitch: short takes (our staffers do these), culture reviews, fiction, personal essays divorced from the news, international features (unless the topic is very tied to the U.S.), or hard news stories (unless you have an amazing scoop).
 And for the love of God, please don’t send me completed submissions.
 Some editors like this, but I prefer to be there for the idea’s inception.

 And here are a few general words of pitch wisdom for new freelancers, things I wish I knew way earlier: